hpfem/hermes-examples/doc/src/hermes2d/examples/advection-diffusion-reaction/linear-advection-diffusion.rst

    :alt: Mesh.

-This mesh is not fine enough in the boundary layer region to prevent the solution from oscillating:
+This mesh is not fine enough in the boundary layer region to prevent the Solution<double> from oscillating:

 .. figure:: example-linear-advection-diffusion/sol_init.png
    :align: center